Reds vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Kwan takes a four-game streak with at least one hit into this matchup.
-In his last five games he is hitting .304 with a double, two triples and two RBI.
+- Kwan takes a five-game streak with at least one hit into this contest.
+During his last five outings he is hitting .391 with a double, two triples and three RBI.

 Kwan Recent Games